Dream Wife announce second album and share new single 'Sports'

 In its vibrant accompanying video, which was self-directed by the band, Dream Wife show off their athletic side, taking on various sporting challenges against an eye-popping greenscreen backdrop.

-The trio explain that the clip “simultaneously plays with and celebrates ‘sports’ through multiple levels of reality and non-reality; exploring the nonsense of sports, toying with the seriousness of competition and the rigidity of rules while also asserting how important it is to be in your body, the joy of being in a team, the purpose in doing something for the sake of doing it, the endorphins and the sweat.
+Elsewhere, Dream Wife said that the ‘Sports!’ clip “simultaneously plays with and celebrates ‘sports’ through multiple levels of reality and non-reality; exploring the nonsense of sports, toying with the seriousness of competition and the rigidity of rules while also asserting how important it is to be in your body, the joy of being in a team, the purpose in doing something for the sake of doing it, the endorphins and the sweat.

 “Playing sports is great if that’s for you but there are so many other ways to be physical, to be with your body.
 For us, more often than not, it’s the rock show.
 Rock n roll is an extreme sport and we’re a team.”